oroinc/crm/README.md

 $attribute->setTranslatable(true);
 ```

-About locale, if attribute is defined as translatable, the locale to use is retrieved (by priority) :
+About locale, if attribute is defined as translatable, the locale to use (in entity or repository) is retrieved (high to low priority) :
 - from flexible manager if developer has forced it with setLocaleCode($code)
 - from http request
 - from application config

-Base repository is designed to deal with translated values in queries, it knows the asked locale and gets relevant value if attribute is translatable.
+Base flexible entity repository is designed to deal with translated values in queries, it knows the asked locale and gets relevant value if attribute is translatable.

-Base entity is designed to get values related to asked locale.
+Base flexible entity is designed to gets relevant values too, it knows the asked locale (injected with TranslatableListener).

 About queries on flexible entity
 ================================